ustc-plus/core/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 During project setup, don't forget to set the environment variables that you set on `app/.env`.

+## Adding a support of a new network

+### Frontend

+First, update the abis on frontend by calling

+`yarn run wagmi` and `yarn run wagmi --config ./ustc_wagmi.config.ts`

+Then, copy the values of `packages/app/src/abis.ts` to `packages/backend/src/abis.ts`.
+In the `packages/backend/src/abis.ts` and remove wagmi import in the top and everything after `ACTION` comment.

+Finally, add the support of the networks on `packages/app/src/utils/networks.ts`

+### Backend

+On backend, create `RPC_URL_<chain_id>` environment variable and put the RPC node. create `SIGNER_KEY_<chain_id>` environment variable and set the private key of the signer.

+Then, open the `packages/backend/src/services/Blockchain.ts` and add the supported providers, ethers clients.